dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ## Externally Referenced Files

 Files and data stored externally from the vCon MUST be signed to ensure that they have not been modified.
-Use of the [LM-OTS] method of signing externally referenced files is described in [Signing Externally Referenced Files](#signing-externally-referenced-files) of this document.
-Objects that refer to a file which is externally stored from the vCon MUST have the parameters: url, alg and signature.
+Objects that refer to a file which is externally stored from the vCon MUST have the parameters: url, alg key, and signature.
 These parameters are defined in the following subsections.
+Section 4 of [LM-OTS] defines the general procedure to sign the bytes which compose the content or payload of the externally referenced file.
+Handling of externally referenced files is described in general in [#signing-externally-referenced-files].
+The following subsections define the specific algoritym used and how that signature information is included in a vCon so that the content can be verified.

 ### url